3 min read

 This is certainly not an easy task.
 And it won’t happen quickly.
 But the signals that the Vicarious team and their backers are emitting suggest the following:

-AI is transitioning from Deceptive to Disruptive: The field of AI has been “developing” for >30 years.
+The field of Artificial Intelligence has been “developing” for >30 years.
 We’ve heard about the many possible applications of the technology, but we haven’t really seen it disrupt major industry players and standards across all of these applications.
 But with teams like Vicarious leveraging next-generation AI technology, and massive momentum shifts like IBM’s open-sourcing Watson on the cloud, we will begin to see AI applications take down status quo organizations droves at a time, all this decade.
 So what does that mean for your business?